Table of Contents

 What is an Invoice?

-An invoice is a receipt or demand for payment used in business transactions.
+An invoice is a receipt or demand for payment used in a business transaction.
+It is usually created by the finance team.

-Following the delivery of a finished product or the completion of a service specified in a purchase order, the seller issues an invoice.
+Following the delivery of a finished product or the completion of a service specified in a purchase order, the seller issues a regular invoice.
+After receiving the invoice the buyer commits to the terms of payment.

 Let’s pretend you’re in the business packaging, and one of your vendors places an order for 200 more shoe packaging boxes.
-Include an invoice with the shipment that specifies the total quantity of items, the unit price, and the due date for payment.
+Include an invoice with the shipment that specifies the total goods or services quantity, the unit price, and the due date for payment.
+It is important to set clear expectations with a pre-approved invoice and to add the bare minimum financial terms for the vital part of the invoice.

-If your company sells products, provides services, or does both, a basic invoice will typically contain the following details:
+If your company sells products, services provided, or does both, basic order details will typically contain the order details to send invoices.
+An invoice includes:

 - Date of Invoice